International Student Admissions

 - Subject line: "[Your Last Name], [Your First Name] - Spring 2021 Application"

 (Change the text in brackets to your actual last name and first name.)

 - Apply online to Sacramento City College.
 A social security number is not required to complete the application.
 You will need to include a copy of the confirmation page with your International Admission Packet.

-- Complete the SCC International Student Application Packet (PDF) and F-1 Student Data Form (PDF)
+- Complete the F-1 Student Data Form (PDF)

 - Evidence of English proficiency by meeting one of the following requirements